ex-zee-ex/VIDEO_WAAAVES_2.5_suite/README.md

 https://youtu.be/PYapmZSiSE4 is a handy dandy video tutorial on how to get started playing around in heres!

 https://youtu.be/LNDmF9-AcW8 on how to use the audio visualizer and midi mapping functions

+https://vimeo.com/andreijay for many examples of this program in action.